Xilinx/Vitis-AWS-F1-Developer-Labs/modules/module_01/data_movement.md

 ## Step 1: Naive Approach

 The initial version of the accelerated application follows the structure of original software version.
-We are transferring the entire input buffer from the host to the FPGA in one iteration followed by compute and reading the output from the FPGA to the host.
-The following figure shows the read-compute-write pattern in this step
+The entire input buffer is transfered from the host to the FPGA in a single transaction.
+Then, the FPGA accelerator performs the computation.
+Lastly, the results are read back from the FPGA to the host before being post-processed.

+The following figure shows the sequential write-compute-read pattern implemented in this first step

   ![](./images/overlap_single_buffer.PNG)